 Radiation Therapists are vital members of cancer teams who administer radiation treatments according to the prescription and instruction of the radiation oncologist (physician).
 Therapists use a variety of therapeutic modalities in the treatment of cancer, including high-energy linear accelerators and radioactive isotopes.
 They also assist in treatment planning procedures involving computerized treatment planning, simulation, and dosimetry, and are responsible for maintaining accurate treatment records, assessing patient’s psychosocial needs, and providing support and comfort to the patient.

 This is a full-time program for students without any prior experience in the radiation therapy field.
 Approximately 10 students may be admitted each year to our Radiation Therapy program with a curriculum that starts every fall quarter in September.
-It is an eight-quarter, 24 month program, which upon graduation confers an Associate in Arts degree in Radiation Therapy.
+It is an eight-quarter, 24 month program, which upon graduation confers an Associate of Applied Science (AAS) degree in Radiation Therapy.
 You will study pathology, oncology, radiation physics, treatment planning, and human relations in addition to getting extensive hands-on experience in a modern clinical setting.

 Are you a good fit for this program?